MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 ### Sample Post-Import PowerShell Script

-In the configuration of the conenctor, this guide assumes the file name of **POST-IMPORT.PS1**.
+In the configuration of the connector, this guide assumes the file name of **POST-IMPORT.PS1**.

 ~~~PowerShell
 param ([string]$OperationType)